simwrapper/simwrapper-python-tools/README.md

 - SimWrapper usually runs on ports 8000 and 8050.
 Starting multiple copies will increment the port numbers by one each time.

 ## Running as HTTPS - required for Safari

+_We really just don't recommend using Safari.
+It is by far the slowest of all the browsers, and doesn't allow many advanced features because Apple wants to hold the open web back and push people to Apps_

 Safari blocks HTTPS websites (such as SimWrapper VSP and ASIM) which access localhost resources such as this local simwrapper file server. _We recommend Chromium-based browsers_ such as Google Chrome, Brave, and Microsoft Edge, because they are much faster than Safari.
 But you can run simwrapper in HTTPS mode by following these extra instructions.